SteinerSamuel/Net-Centric_Computing/Project_2_WebApplication/README.md

 # FLASK-for-scientists
-Repository for Net-Centric-Computing at ECSU, Lab 2 - Application Layer - FLASK for scientists excerises and tutorial.
+### A series of applications showcasing FLASK for scientists.
+This project  showcases the application layer by looking at FLASK for scientists and developing applications following the tutorials found [here.](http://hplgit.github.io/web4sciapps/doc/pub/._web4sa_flask017.html#wf:exer:addmul)